How do logbook loans work?

 Can you get a logbook loan with bad credit?

-As logbook lenders primarily base their lending decision on your affordability and the value of your vehicle, a logbook loan is an option if you have a poor credit history and are in need of finance.
+As logbook lenders primarily base their lending decision on your affordability and the value of your vehicle, a logbook loan is an option if you have a bad credit history and are in need of finance.
 It’s key to note that logbook loans are not cheap and your vehicle will be at risk.
 So before you jump in, compare your options as there may be cheaper alternatives that don’t require you to risk your vehicle.

 Can I sell my car with a logbook loan on it?